Rattpak/CEG-Anti-Tamper-Analysis/ANALYSIS.md

 ```
 Judging by the structure of the function that the instruction was in, it was most likely a CRC.
 I cross-referenced the function and confirmed it was a part of CEG, as all its references pointed to other known CEG functions.
 Knowing this, I labeled it `CEG_CalcMemoryCRC`

+If you want to see the internals of this function, see [CRC.md](https://github.com/Rattpak/CEG-Anti-Tamper-Analysis/blob/3d97b926d02e8a8a5fd95533349b8f377d63e97a/CRC.md)

 ## Kill Switches
 After setting a breakpoint on that CRC function and letting it run, I watched what used the result.
 I ended up just NOPing the call entirely and immediately got hit with a last chance exception for an access violation.
 The instruction that causes the violation is at address `0x8CF79B`
 ```asm